L. D. Williams

 Larry Demetrius Williams (born May 8, 1988) is an American former professional basketball player.
 He played college basketball for Wake Forest University and is the only Demon Deacon in school history to garner multiple ACC All-Defensive team honors.
-He is 6'4" and plays both shooting guard and small forward. currently working as an assistant coach for the Long Island Nets of the NBA G League.
+He is 6'4" and plays both shooting guard and small forward. currently working as an assistant coach for the Chicago Bulls of the NBA.

 High school career

 Williams attended Forbush High School in East Bend, North Carolina as a freshman and sophomore where he played football and ran track before transferring to Montverde Academy in Montverde, Florida where he was coached by Kevin Sutton.
 As a senior at Montverde in 2005–06, he averaged 17.4 points, 3.4 assists, 3.0 rebounds and 2.3 steals per game as he earned second-team all-state and named to the All-Central Florida second team by the Orlando Sentinel.
 He was also named the Lake County Player of the Year.